2DegreesInvesting/tilt.company.match/README.md

 -   It is the highest match of all matches.
 -   There is only 1 highest match per **company\_name** x **id** combination to avoid duplicates.
+-   country and postcode are available for the company in the loanbook

 ``` r
 highest_matches_per_company <- loanbook_with_candidates_and_dist_filtered %>%